 Forming a Company with a Qualifying individual

 Another way someone without hands-on experience can get a license is through being a legal member of a company that is licensed.
-For example:

 John is an investor who put up the money to start a business.
 He invests in the office space, advertising, payroll and is 100% owner.
 John has no construction experience, so he enters 50/50 agreement with Edward who holds a general contractor license.
 He offers Edward a stake in his business knowing that his association with Edward will allow him to bid on more lucrative projects.
 California law states that anyone legally associated with a contractor license for at least 4 years, has completed the journeyman experience requirement and can take the contractor license exam.
 After 4 years of being a part of Johns company, Edward leaves, and John applies for his own license with the CSLB.
 John passes the exam and now is a licensed contractor.

 I personally have seen this scenario several times.
 It is one of the ways someone without any experience can get a contractor license in California, but it still requires you to pass the state exam.

 Signature from a General Contractor

-I have helped thousands of contractors fill out applications, study for the exam and get certified in many areas.
+I have helped thousands of contractors fill out applications, study for the exam, and get certified in many areas.

 The truth is some applicants slip through and get a chance to take the contractor license exam without actually having to prove their experience.

 They passed the test after 7 tries, and now they are a General Contractor.
 It’s not fair but it is just a hard fact of life.
 Some applications are reviewed thoroughly, and some aren’t.

 I do not advise this.
-As someone who has a lot of respect for the work that tradesman do, I don’t think people who have no idea what they’re doing should be charging money to the public.
+As someone who has a lot of respect for the work that tradesmen do, I don’t think people who have no idea what they’re doing should be charging money to the public.

 Grandfathering Contractors License in California